radrow/ddtrace/README.md

 ## Usage

-DDMon serves as a drop-in replacement for Erlang and Elixir generic server behaviour (`gen_server`).
+DDMon serves as a drop-in replacement for Erlang and Elixir's generic server behaviour (`gen_server`).
 To use it, include the contents of the [src/](src/) directory in your project and replace all references to `gen_server` or `GenServer` with `ddmon`.